uw-midsun/victini-core/scripts/panels_data/README.txt

 efficiency - how efficient the panels are
-  *currently set to 0.25, change if necessary num_panels - how many panels it is made up of title  - degree from zenith
+  *currently set to 0.25, change if necessary num_panels - how many panels it is made up of tilt - degree from zenith

 Fields and values can be changed, added, or deleted by editing the script